William W. Brien: Family

-Brien is the grandson of Chief Justice Earl Warren, former Chief Justice of the U.S. Supreme Court and a former governor of California.
-Willie Brien was born to Nina ("Honey Bear") Warren Brien, the Chief Justice's youngest daughter and Stuart Brien, M.D., a Beverly Hills obstetrician and gynecologist.

-Willie and his wife, Connie Agnew, also a physician, have four children named Willie Jr., Brent, Kelly and Ashley who attended Beverly Hills schools.
+Willie and his wife, Connie Agnew, also a physician, have four children: Willie Jr., Brent, Kelly and Ashley who attended Beverly Hills schools.
 Willie Jr. graduated from Yale University and Harvard Law School, Brent graduated from Carnegie Mellon University and the University of Minnesota Law School, Kelly graduated from the University of Colorado at Boulder, and Ashley graduated from Duke University in 2016.